Senators take first step in repealing Iraq War authorization

 “Repeal of these authorizations would have no impact on current U.S. military operations and would support this administration’s commitment to a strong and comprehensive relationship with our Iraqi partners,” the White House said.

+Senate Republicans are also split on the legislation.
+While the 19 GOP senators voted for it, opponents argue that the repeal could project weakness to U.S. enemies.
+They have pointed out that President Donald Trump’s administration cited the 2002 Iraq war resolution as part of its legal justification for a 2020 U.S. drone strike that killed Iranian Gen. Qassim Soleimani.

-The U.S. invasion of Iraq in March 2003 came after a contentious Senate vote to give President George W. Bush the authority he had sought to launch the war.
-That vote, which came just a month before the 2002 midterm elections, became a defining moment for many members of Congress as the country debated whether a military strike was warranted in the aftermath of the Sept.
+The October 2002 votes to give President George W. Bush broad authority for the invasion — coming just a month before the midterm elections that year — became a defining moment for many members of Congress as the country debated whether a military strike was warranted in the aftermath of the Sept.
 11, 2001, attacks against the United States.

 Illinois Sen. Dick Durbin, a Democrat who was in the Senate at the time and voted against the resolution, said on the floor before Thursday’s vote that "I look back on it, as I’m sure others do, as one of the most important votes that I ever cast.”